Jonny Greenwood: 2014–2016: Inherent Vice, Junun and A Moon Shaped Pool

 Greenwood composed the soundtrack for the Anderson film Inherent Vice (2014).
 It features a new version of an unreleased Radiohead song, "Spooks", performed by Greenwood and two members of Supergrass.
 In 2014, Greenwood performed with the London Contemporary Orchestra, performing selections from his soundtracks alongside new compositions.
 In the same year, Greenwood performed with the Israeli composer Shye Ben Tzur and his band.
 Greenwood described Ben Tzur's music as "quite celebratory, more like gospel music than anything—except that it's all done to a backing of Indian harmoniums and percussion".
 He said he would play a "supportive" rather than "solistic" role.
+Greenwood recorded a version of the 1987 composition "Electric Counterpoint" by Steve Reich for Reich's 2014 album Radio Rewrite.

-In 2015, Greenwood, Ben Tzur and Godrich recorded an album, Junun, with Indian musicians at Mehrangarh Fort in Rajasthan, India.
+In 2015, Greenwood, Ben Tzur and Godrich recorded an album, Junun, with the Rajasthan Express at Mehrangarh Fort in Rajasthan, India.
 Greenwood insisted they hire only musicians from Rajasthan and only use string instruments native to the region.
 Ben Tzur wrote the songs, with Greenwood contributing guitar, bass, keyboards, ondes Martenot and programming.
 Whereas western music is based on harmonies and chord progressions, Greenwood used North Indian ragas.
 Greenwood and Godrich said they wanted to avoid the "obsession" with high fidelity in recording world music, and instead hoped to capture the "dirt" and "roughness" of music in India.
 The recording is the subject of a 2015 documentary, Junun, by Paul Thomas Anderson.

 Greenwood contributed string orchestration to Frank Ocean's 2016 albums Endless and Blonde.
 Radiohead's ninth album, A Moon Shaped Pool, was released in May 2016, featuring strings and choral vocals arranged by Greenwood and performed by the London Contemporary Orchestra.
-With Ben Tzur and the Indian ensemble, Greenwood supported Radiohead's 2018 Moon Shaped Pool tour under the name Junun.
+Greenwood, Ben Tzur and the Rajasthan Express were a support act on Radiohead's 2018 Moon Shaped Pool tour.